By Mariam Msangi – Art in Tanzania internship

 Is a marketing strategy the same as a marketing plan?

-The terms marketing plan and strategy are often used interchangeably because a marketing plan is developed based on an overarching strategic framework.
-In some cases, the strategy and the program may be incorporated into one document, particularly for smaller companies that may only run one or two major campaigns in a year.
-The plan outlines marketing activities monthly, quarterly, or annual, while the marketing strategy outlines the overall value proposition.
+Marketing plan and strategy are often used interchangeably because a marketing plan is developed based on an overarching strategic framework.
+Sometimes, the strategy and program may be incorporated into a single document, particularly for smaller companies that typically run only one or two major campaigns per year.
+The plan outlines monthly, quarterly, or annual marketing activities, while the marketing strategy outlines the overall value proposition.

 Four types of marketing strategies